Digital Marketing

 2. Lead Generation Landing Pages:

 As the name suggests, lead-generation landing pages are designed to capture user data, such as names and email addresses.
 These pages typically feature forms where users can provide their contact information in exchange for valuable content, such as e-books, whitepapers, or access to webinars.
 Lead-generation landing pages help marketers build their mailing lists, enabling them to nurture relationships with potential customers through email marketing campaigns.
+Additionally, these landing pages can be used to engage existing customers by offering referral programs or personalized content, encouraging them to participate in marketing efforts and further strengthening customer loyalty.

 Both types of landing pages have their unique benefits, and the choice between them largely depends on the specific objectives of your marketing campaign.
 By understanding the distinction between click-through and lead-generation landing pages, marketers can craft tailored strategies that maximise conversions, bolster their online presence, and drive business growth.